kohul-sol/kohul-sol.github.io/content/about.md

 ---

 ## Summary
 My name is Alina Beleza Alexandre (she/her) and I am a junior game designer with a degree in Game Design.
 I hail from Viseu, Portugal and have studied in both Portugal and Finland.
-I am passionate about videogame developemt and have been around games all my life.
+I am passionate about videogame development and have been around games all my life.
 A summary of my education can be found below.

 ## Education
 - **STEM** at Escola Alves Martins, *2018 - 2021*